dpuelz/MachineLearning_MSBA-WP/README.md

 ## Weeks 5-7: Regression

+Overview: The next three weeks are focused on supervised learning.
+This basically means modeling/estimating a relationship between a specific outcome variable and set of associated input variables.
+We will first discuss a fundamental tradeoff of statistical model building that relates model complexity to its predicitive performance.
+Then, we will discuss dummy variables and their important role in regression modeling as well as develop tools for navigating the bias-variance tradeoff.
+Finally, we will develop approaches for modeling binary and categorical outcomes using classification regression.

 ### Week 5: Bias-variance tradeoff, simple and multiple linear regression

 - Supervised learning [slides](slides/week5_UT.pdf)
 - Textbook readings: *ISL* Ch.
 2.1 - 2.2 and Ch.
 3. In these readings, you'll learn about a key tradeoff between model interpretability and predictive accuracy.
 In Ch.
 3, you'll dive into a workhorse and first tool of a data scientist: Linear regression!
+	- Describe intuitively why the bias-variance tradeoff interpolates between model complexity and predictive ability
+	- What are the assumptions of a linear regression model?
+	- How do you estimate the parameters of a linear regression model and how are they interpreted?
 - Other readings: --
 - Code:
 - [Discussion questions](discussions/week5.md)